Wide Rivers, Grand Homes, a Slower Pace and More Than 300 Years of History Greet Retirees in Charming New Bern, North Carolina

 Retirement in New Bern has a few drawbacks.
-The poverty rate is above the national average, and manifestations of this can be seen in some neighborhoods.
+The crime rate is slightly above the national average, and some neighborhoods have seen better days.
 Higher-end retailers and nicer restaurants are not the norm.
-The town is set back 30 miles from the Atlantic, but it has been brushed by hurricanes and will be again (2016's Hurricane Matthew and 2017's Hurricane Irma brought some flooding, downed trees and toppled power lines).
 The chance of a tornado is 25% greater than the national average.

-Despite these downsides, New Bern brims with Lowcountry hospitality, gentle charm and easy living.
+So while New Bern is not perfect and the hurricane threat is very real, the city brims with Lowcountry hospitality, gentle charm and easy living.
 Its deep roots and Southern traditions create a strong sense of place.
 Women in wide-brimmed hats tend to Victorian gardens.
 Men inspect their water vessels before heading out for a long day of fishing.
 The sweet aroma of magnolias hangs in the air.
 For many people, Noo-bun comes close to retirement heaven.